RRRC and the Great Barrier Reef

 - Status and trends of ecosystems of the GBR, including seagrass meadows and inshore and offshore coral reefs

-- Local stressors that threaten species and ecosystems of the GBR, including declining water quality, coastal development
+- Local stressors that threaten species and ecosystems of the GBR, including declining water quality, coastal development and overfishing

 - Global stressors that threaten species and ecosystems of the GBR, including those linked to a changing climate